 What is Foreign Remittance?

-Foreign remittance refers to the transfer of money from one country to another.
-This financial transaction involves individuals sending money to their home country from abroad, often by migrant workers or individuals living in a foreign country.
+Before understanding how foreign remittance works, let’s first define what foreign remittance is.
+It refers to the transfer of money from one country to another.
+This financial transaction typically involves individuals sending money to their home country from abroad, often migrant workers or expatriates supporting their families.
 Foreign remittances can also include transfers between businesses or governments across borders.

 - The process of foreign remittance can be carried out through various means, such as bank transfers, online money transfer services, wire transfers etc